Saturday, January 23, 2010

 I’m a kind of excitable person who doesn’t find it easy to sit still, my mind moves faster than my body and I absolutely hated school and college.
 I have no love for offices either and prefer to be properly engaged, seeing things with my own eyes and touching the technology, and most importantly hearing the people speak.
 Because no matter what happens with technology, shiny new gadgets, social media and the next killer app, in general, it’s always going to be about the people.
 Relationships that feed my hunger for knowledge – and result in a story – are pure gold to me.

-Twitter, Facebook, Ping.fm or Tweetdeck application that you absolutely must have, fundamentally it’s people connecting, getting the news, the gossip, getting on a stage to impress their views.
+When you see the latest Twitter, Facebook, Ping.fm or Tweetdeck application that you absolutely must have, fundamentally it’s people connecting, getting the news, the gossip, getting on a stage to impress their views.
 It’s all quite clear to me.
 It’s not about having the must-have app or device – well not for everyone – but it’s the exchange of knowledge and connecting with people.
 The ‘social’ in media.
 When you think about it, that was quintessentially the role of the newspaper for the last 200 years.

 The newspaper industry is going through a monumental change, some have folded and others are going ‘online only’.
 There’s a view that the newspaper industry is dying.
 I don’t believe it is at all.
 In fact, the future of newspapers, their brands in particular, is in fact potentially glorious.

 When I fell in love with journalism I had no patience for theory and wanted to get practicing.
 I had a romantic notion of busy newsrooms and passionate suits for truth.
 Once, on my first visit to a newspaper office, I politely asked my guide where all the reporters were.
 “They’re out getting stories”, he grumbled in a tone that suggested I should have known better.
-This was two years before
+This was two years before Veronica Guerin was shot and a world removed from journalism of today where people rarely seem to leave their offices.

 After college, I wrote newspaper articles mostly for free for local newspapers.
 A kind news editor in a national newspaper always took my calls and pushed the odd little assignment my way; he never discouraged me.